Four-eye approval

-The purpose of four-eye approval is to ensure that every document submitted for approval is approved by at least two approvers (four eyes).
-Once enabled, four-eye approval applies universally to all documents – it can't be enabled or disabled for individual documents.
-However, there are two exceptions in which four-eyes approval doesn't apply even if it has been enabled:
+The purpose of four-eye approval is to ensure that every document submitted for approval is approved by at least two approvers (i.e.: four eyes).
+When enabled, four-eye approval applies universally to all documents – it can't be enabled or disabled for individual documents.
+However, there are two exceptions in which four-eye approval doesn't apply even if it has been enabled:

 Four-eye approval can be used as an added feature for both standard and advanced approval, so the identification of the first approver depends on your choice of overall approval method.
-As for the identification of the second approver, you can set this up to be done either automatically by Continia Document Capture or manually by the first approver.
+You can configure Continia Document Capture to identify the second approver either automatically or manually (by the first approver).

-To enable and set up four-eye approval in the Document Capture Setup, see Enabling Purchase Approval.
-However, note that four-eye approval for advanced approval must be set up using the Approval Group Card.
-For more information, see To set up advanced approval groups and Advanced Approval.
+To enable and set up four-eye approval for standard approval in Document Capture Setup, see Enabling purchase approval.
+To enable and set up four-eye approval for advanced approval, use the Approval Group Card.
+For more information, see To set up advanced approval groups and Advanced approval.

 Manual or automatic approver identification